-The results presented here are still open to input from the end users, i.e. the authorities in Almaty, who need to decide what is to be done once a warning has been issued.
-Should they consider a warning time of less than 10 seconds insufficient for any practical purposes, the results obtained using the standard sigmoid in the cost function (e.g., Fig. 5a) can be used.
-In this is the case, it is possible that no warning at all will be given for an event close to the city, and more reliable and timely warnings will be possible for earthquakes farther away.
+Figs. 6 and 8.
+The network in Fig. 8 misclassifies more events than the one in Fig. 6, one class III event is even completely missed.
+It does, on the other hand, give more lead times over 10 s.
+This illustrates the difficulty associated with finding the balance between warnings being timely and accurate.
+While the quality of a network can be mathematically expressed with a single cost value, it is important to carefully analyze the network performance, as important information can potentially be lost in the averaging process defined in Eq.
+(1).
+The results presented here are still open to input from the end users, i.e., the authorities in Almaty, who need to decide what is to be done once a warning has been issued.
+Should they consider a warning time of less than 10 s insufficient for any practical purposes, the results obtained using the standard sigmoid in the cost function (e.g., Fig. 5a) can be used.
+If this is the case, it is possible that no warning at all will be given for an event close to the city, and more reliable and timely warnings will be possible for earthquakes farther away.

-5. Conclusions
+5 Conclusions

-In this manuscript we present a tool for designing an optimal EEW network, using the city of Almaty as a case study.
+In this manuscript, we present a tool for designing an optimal EEW network, using the city of Almaty as a case study.
 By simulating the ground acceleration resulting from 100 scenario earthquakes at 293 prospective sites, as well as Almaty, we use genetic algorithms to identify station locations and acceleration trigger thresholds that would make up a network capable of giving timely and reliable warnings.
 We estimate that 10 stations is an appropriate number for an efficient network.
 The networks are only considered to be acceptable if they remain efficient after any single station fails.
 We also demonstrate that while some stations already existing in the region can be used to aid the network, there nonetheless exist critical locations where further stations are necessary.

 While we have presented examples of highly efficient networks, we stress that these are not the only solutions we have computed.
 With thousands of networks of similar quality available, it is possible to introduce further constraints on the optimal network.
-This can be done by excluding networks not meeting new criteria from the list of solutions, or introducing a penalty into the cost function and rerunning the MGA.
-For example, if prior to the installation a certain area becomes politically unstable, networks containing stations there can be removed from the list of solutions, and the network with the lowest cost among those remaining can be installed.
-Similarly, it might be considered impractical to install, or maintain, stations above a certain altitude, or more than a specified distance from a road or settlement.
-The presented feasibility study remains open to input from the end users, i.e. the authorities in Almaty.
+This can be done by excluding networks not meeting new criteria from the list of solutions or introducing a penalty into the cost function and rerunning the MGA.
+For example, if prior to the installation, a certain area becomes politically unstable, networks containing stations there can be removed from the list of solutions and the network with the lowest cost among those remaining can be installed.
+Similarly, it might be considered impractical to install, or maintain, stations above a certain altitude or more than a specified distance from a road or settlement.
+The presented feasibility study remains open to input from the end users, i.e., the authorities in Almaty.

 The EEW systems presented here are aimed at regional earthquakes.
-For an earthquake close to the city it is not possible to give a timely warning.
-It is thus recommended that a regional EEW system is complemented by a single station on-site system (Satriano et al., 2011).
-Lastly, we note that the balance between networks being fast and reliable is very delicate, and the performance of any prospective network should not simply be assigned a single value, but be carefully evaluated.
+For an earthquake close to the city, it is not possible to give a timely warning.
+It is thus recommended that a regional EEW system is complemented by a single station on-site system (Satriano et al. 2011).
+Lastly, we note that the balance between networks being fast and reliable is very delicate and the performance of any prospective network should not simply be assigned a single value, but be carefully evaluated.